How to Plan for OPT

 - You submit your OPT I-20 Request eForm

-- For example, undergraduates graduating Fall 2024 have a Sep 14 opening day for their application window.
+- For example, undergraduates graduating Fall 2025 have a program end date of Dec 19, meaning that their opening day for their application window would be Sep 20.

 - You can preview the OPT I-20 Request eForm without consequence.
 Go on, click through it and see what it’s like!